safenetforum-community/NTracking/README.md

 1. copy the Dashboard json from https://github.com/safenetforum-community/NTracking/blob/main/NTracking%20Dashboard
-3. paste it into the import dashboard window and save
+3. paste it into the import via dashboard JSON window and save
 4. refresh Grafana and load the dashboard

-# after NTracking is set up start some nodes and track there progress in Grafana.
+# after NTracking is set up start some nodes and track their progress in Grafana.

 # NTracking upgrades